pragavigithub/Emerging_BarCode_Integration/react_native_app/INSTALLATION_FIX.md

 - ✅ All required dependencies and libraries linked
 - ✅ ProGuard rules for release builds

+## ✅ GRADLE WRAPPER JAR - FIXED!

+**UPDATE**: The "Could not find or load main class org.gradle.wrapper.GradleWrapperMain" error has been completely resolved by downloading the real Gradle wrapper JAR file (61KB binary) to replace the placeholder text file.

 ## 🚀 How to Run Now

 ### Quick Setup (2 Minutes):